dsanders11/project-actions/link-project/README.md

 When using a classic PAT, `repo` scope is needed for linking a repository and `admin:org` is needed for linking a team.
-With a GitHub app auth token the app must also have the "Members" (read-only or above) permission for linking a team.
+With a GitHub app auth token the app must have the "Contents" (read and write) permission for linking a repository, and the "Members" (read-only or above) permission for linking a team.

 Admin permissions for projects is also required.